Skip to main content

 + Elective (4 credits)

-Any upper-level LIT or HUM course can be taken as an elective, but the program faculty very strongly recommend recommend LIT 311: Transforming the English Major.
+Any upper-level LIT or HUM course can be taken as an elective, but the program faculty very strongly recommend LIT 311: Transforming the English Major.